-Through collaborations with other students, classroom teaching and hands-on experience, you'll hone your art and gain a solid understanding of the business of interdisciplinary artistic endeavor.
+Through collaborations with other students, classroom teaching, and hands-on experience, you'll hone your artistic practice and gain a solid understanding of the business of interdisciplinary artistic endeavor.

 This deep set of proficiencies in multiple areas will increase your marketability in a variety of dynamic creative industries.
 You will graduate from this program as a confident, articulate person, able to express your process, your artistic voice, and your personal brand.

-identify, compare, and contrast theoretical, critical, and historical approaches to art and aesthetics and apply these to their own work and the work of others;
+Identify, compare, and contrast theoretical, critical, and historical approaches to art and aesthetics and apply these to your own work and the work of others.

-demonstrate proficiency in the technical processes, tools, workflow, and design considerations in multiple media;
+Acquire proficiency in the technical processes, tools, workflow, and design considerations in multiple media.

-identify experimental approaches from fine art and popular media and apply them to their own creative productions in order to create more effective, meaningful, or original work; experiment with materials, design principles, and work processes;
+Identify experimental approaches from fine art and popular media and apply them to your own creative productions in order to create more effective, meaningful, or original work; experiment with materials, design principles, and work processes.

-create artworks that are expressive of their personal values, feelings, and intellectual interests and articulate (in writing and verbally) these intentions; produce creative works that demonstrate their own aesthetic sensibility ("voice");
+Create artworks that are expressive of your personal values, feelings, and intellectual interests and articulate (in writing and verbally) these intentions; produce creative works that demonstrate your own aesthetic sensibility ("voice").

-articulate (in writing and verbally) the ways that meaning is generated through combinations of aesthetic and material choices, content, and the context and/or manner in which works of art are presented; use these insights to make considered choices in the creation and presentation of their own work;
+Articulate (in writing and verbally) the ways that meaning is generated through combinations of aesthetic and material choices, content, and the context and/or manner in which works of art are presented; use these insights to make considered choices in the creation and presentation of your own work.

-demonstrate skills in interpersonal communication and self-presentation; identify and evaluate exhibition, employment, and entrepreneurial opportunities; identify and articulate their own transferable skills; and critically evaluate how professional identities are culturally constructed.
+Demonstrate skills in interpersonal communication and self-presentation; identify and evaluate exhibition, employment, and entrepreneurial opportunities; identify and articulate your own transferable skills; and critically evaluate how professional identities are culturally constructed.